RetroFloppy/transformenator/readme.txt

 New for this version:
 =====================

+ * Updated transform: Another JustWrite variant that untangles an index to a chain of sectors; earlier JW is a doubly-linked list

  * New utility: ExtractOfficeSystem6Files (and associated transform) for extracting and transforming files from IBM Office System 6 disk images

  * Updated utility: DOSImage (renamed from UpdateDOSImage) now displays as well as updates a disk image's BIOS Parameter Block (BPB); also now removes Michelangelo virus.

 Transformenator introduction:
 =============================